How to Deregister in Germany – Ultimate Guide

-Bürgeramt and Einwohnermeldebehörde are both two official terms that mean the same thing, namely ‘registration office’ or ‘municipal office’.
+Bürgeramt and Einwohnermeldebehörde are both two official terms that mean the same thing, ‘registration office’ or ‘municipal office’.

 Once you google it, the address should immediately appear on Google, or in one of the first few search results.

-- This document is very important because it is written proof that you are no longer resident in Germany.
+- This document is very important because it is written proof that you are no longer a resident in Germany.